About Us

 Connie Lubbers

-Connie has been with SASC since 2008.
+Connie has been with The Centre since 2008.
 She is passionate about helping every person feel known and connected to their true selves and the world around them.
 In her personal time, she loves being outdoors enjoying nature as well as spending time with friends and family, especially her grandchildren, who bring her great joy.

 Hunter Kameka